What jobs can you do with an electronic engineering degree?

 - Utilities industry

-- In the electronics sector you could work in roles such as design engineering (designing a product or component prior to launch) or applications engineering (supporting a product for its entire life).
+A graduate electronic engineer in the electronics sector could work in roles such as design engineering (designing a product or component prior to launch) or applications engineering (supporting a product for its entire life).
+They may work with chips, integrated circuits, components such as capacitors and resistors, and devices that use electricity as part of their source of power.

-- Paul Clarke, an asset developer at EDF Energy – Generation, outlines typical roles in the power generation industry.
-He explains: ‘Electronic engineers are often involved in maintaining control and instrumentation plant items (SCADA (supervisory control and data acquisition), DCS (distributed control system), instruments, telephony, data networks, etc).’
+An electronic engineer in the power generation industry will often be involved in designing, building and maintaining control and instrumentation plant items such as SCADA (supervisory control and data acquisition) DCS (distributed control systems), instruments, telephony and data networks.

-In a related vein, electronic engineers are often welcome to apply to technical roles in the IT industry – don’t assume that only computer scientists or software engineers are sought.
+Electronic engineering graduates are often welcome to apply for technical roles in the IT industry.
+Don't assume that only computer scientists or software engineers are sought.

-If you’re keen to explore career paths outside engineering, start by reading What can I do with an engineering degree, apart from being an engineer? for ideas of non-engineering careers that relate to the engineering sector.
-You can then explore your options further at targetjobs.co.uk.
+If you’re keen to explore career paths outside engineering, start by reading What can I do with an engineering degree, apart from being an engineer?.
+You can remain in the engineering industry but take on a more commercial role.
+Most engineering employers recruit graduates for roles in HR, finance and supply chain, to name just a few.

-In particular, you might like to consider options such as consulting, law (eg intellectual property law), financial services, sales and pre-sales, IT and education, which are areas in which you can put your analytical skills and high levels of numeracy to good use.
+Or if you'd like to take a completely new career direction, there are plenty of options.
+In particular, you might like to consider options such as consulting, law (eg intellectual property law), financial services, sales and pre-sales, education, which are areas in which you can put your analytical skills and high levels of numeracy to good use.
+You could also put your background to good use in careers such as science journalism or technical publishing.